The Peak Climbing Section

 Hiking, climbing, skiing, snowshoeing and snowboarding in the backcountry of the Sierra - we embrace it all, with a focus on non-technical ascents of peaks.
 We climb those peaks over rock, snow and ice, descend the canyons, and relax in the meadows.

 But it's not just about the Sierras.
 We also have local training hikes, and occasional trips to the high mountains of the world.
 Club members have climbed in Alaska, Mexico, Ecuador, the spine of the Andes, Antarctica, the Himalayas and the peaks of Africa.
 Back in the Bay Area, we get together to practice our skills and to swap tall tales.

 We welcome newcomers and invite you to join us on an introductory trip or at one of our monthly meetings.
 At these get-togethers, members and notable climbers share their excitement and expertise about their adventures.
 Recent meetings have featured slideshows on the Bugaboos, the Khumbhu, Afghanistan, Everest, and the High Peaks of Bolivia.

 Advanced Trip Schedule

 This trips are planned to occur in the Spring and Summer.
 They are subject to change until they appear on the Chapter schedule, but are listed here for planning purposes.
 Please check Calendar for advanced trip schedule.

 Our Next Meeting

-Our meetings are held in March, July, September and December at the Peninsula Conservation Center, 3921 E. Bayshore Rd, Palo Alto.
+Our meetings are held several times per year at the Peninsula Conservation Center, 3921 E. Bayshore Rd, Palo Alto.
 You are welcome to attend.